-The City combines the information reported to HUD in the FY 2021-22 Consolidated Annual Performance and Evaluation Report (CAPER) and the directives from HUD in the determination and recommendation of the FY 2023-24 AAP proposed projects.
+The City combines the information reported to HUD in the FY2021-22 Consolidated Annual Performance and Evaluation Report (CAPER) and the directives from HUD in the determination and recommendation of the FY2023-24 AAP proposed projects.

-The three major program areas underlining CDBG, HESG and HOME entitlement grants, such as (1) Decent and Affordable Housing, (2) Suitable Living Environment, and (3) Economic Opportunities, coupled with the Continuum of Care (CoC) of Homelessness have received a high priority in the 2020-24 Regional
+The three major program areas underlining CDBG, HESG and HOME entitlement grants, such as (1) Decent and Affordable Housing, (2) Suitable Living Environment, and (3) Economic Opportunities, coupled with the Continuum of Care (CoC) of Homelessness have received a high priority in the 2020-24 Regional ConPlan.

-ConPlan.
 The goals and accomplishments for Plan year 2023 are summarized in the Annual Goals and Objectives AP-20 in the AAP.

-Accomplishments achieved during the program year (PY) 2021 (July 1, 2021 through June 30, 2022) were evaluated in detail in the PY 2021 CAPER.
+Accomplishments achieved during the program year (PY) 2021(July 1, 2021 through June 30, 2022) were evaluated in detail in the PY 2021 CAPER.
 The CAPER was completed and submitted to HUD on October 13, 2022.
 Due to COVID-19, programs had challenges during the pandemic to meet the annual goals in 2021-22.

 Public Services actual accomplishments total was 8,271 persons.
-Homeless programs provided services to 917 homeless persons, senior programs provided services to 44 persons, youth services provided services to 1,180 persons, health services programs provided services to 49 persons, food pantry services provided services to 6,081 persons for Oxnard residents during FY 2021-22.
+Homeless programs provided services to 917 homeless persons, senior programs provided services to 44 persons, youth services provided services to 1,180 persons, health services programs provided services to 49 persons, food pantry services provided services to 6,081 persons for Oxnard residents during FY2021-22.

 Public Improvements and Infrastructure activities included park improvements located in low- and moderate-income areas at Community Center East Park, Wilson Park and Pleasant Valley Park and homeless shelter building improvements for Oxnard residents city-wide.
+The programs have not completed yet due to staff turnover in Public Works, however, the projects are anticipated to complete in program year 2023-2024.